 - Trümmerfeld zone: lucent metaphyseal band underlying Frankel line

-- Pelkan spur: metaphyseal spurs which result in cupping of the metaphysis
+- Pelkin spur: metaphyseal spurs that result in cupping of the metaphysis

 Other significant manifestations in both children and adults arise from the propensity for bleeding, including intra-articular, retrobulbar, and intracranial hemorrhage.